Ukrainians in Ottawa celebrate home country's Independence Day against backdrop of war | CBC News

 Ukrainians in Ottawa celebrate home country's Independence Day against backdrop of war

-Marichka Bokovnia, a newcomer and member of the Ukrainian Canadian Students' Union (SUSK), was one of the organizers behind the event.
+Marichka Bokovnia, a newcomer and member of the Ukrainian Canadian Students' Union, was one of the organizers behind the event.
 The 24-year-old came to Canada more than a year ago, leaving her parents behind in a war-torn Ukraine.

 For Bokovnia, marking her home country's Independence Day — her second away from home — was bittersweet.
 Bokovnia said she called her parents as clocks in Ukraine struck 12 and wept with them on the phone.